raspberrymg/match/src/Truckee/MatchBundle/Resources/public/doc/features.md

 ###Registered Volunteers

-Volunteer registrations are effective as soon as the e-mail address is confirmed.
-Once registered, volunteers will receive e-mail notification of newly posted opportunities that match their focus and skill profile.
-Volunteers can change their profile at any time and stop or restart e-mail notifications.
+Volunteer registrations are effective as soon as the email address is confirmed.
+Once registered, volunteers will receive email notification of newly posted opportunities that match their focus and skill profile.
+Volunteers can change their profile at any time and stop or restart email notifications.

 When signed in, volunteer focus and skill criteria used as defaults for opportunity searches.